 • Click Report review.

-• Choose the reason for reporting the review and click Flag as inappropriate.
+• Choose the reason and click Flag as inappropriate.

 Example of a Google Review with red arrow pointing to "Flag as inappropriate"